bitdocs/bitdocs-code/docs/output-ls.md

 As you can see in the picture, the RGB LED bit has three dials that can be turned with the purple littleBits screwdriver.
 Adjusting these dials will control the amount of red, green, and blue that the LED outputs.

-Some newer models, like the one pictured on the [littleBits website](https://littlebits.com/products/rgb-led) have slides instead of screwdriver dials, which makes adjusting the values much easier.
-These newer models work no different than the original ones, and the way you control the values is the only thing that has changed.
+**NOTE: Some newer models, like the one pictured on the [littleBits website](https://littlebits.com/products/rgb-led) have slides instead of screwdriver dials, which makes adjusting the values much easier.
+These newer models work no different than the original ones, and the way you control the values is the only thing that has changed.**